-Every investor has an investment strategy based upon their specific investment goals.
-The investment tips below will help Arizona real estate investors fine tune their plan.
+Every investor has an investment strategy based on their specific investment goals.
+The investment tips below will help Arizona real estate investors fine-tune their plan.
 There are incredible values for foreclosed homes for sale in Phoenix, Chandler, Gilbert, Mesa, Scottsdale, Tempe and Queen Creek AZ.
 The 1% rule of rental income to purchase price may be possible!
 Investment money is easier and cheaper to come by and positive cash flow with 20-25% down payment investor loan is very doable.

 Investors are not cleaning up as they have been.
 Current market statistics show there are fewer foreclosures and short sales.
 But there is a ready market for fix and flip homes that have been repaired, remodeled and modernized.
 In-fill and close in fix and flip properties are in high demand by those buyers who prefer to live close-in urban areas rather than drive to outlying housing tracts.

 The traditional buyer doesn't have the resources, the time, the connections and the experience to remodel a home.
 Fix and Flip investors need money and contacts to make this work for them.
 With so many people have lost their homes, the Chandler and Gilbert real estate rental market is strong with less than three months inventory of Single Family homes.
 Investors have the option to 1) fix and flip or 2) fix, rent and hold, depending upon the investment property acquired.
 A buy and hold plan should net higher gains by timing your sales in the future when prices are higher.

 Easier for Investors to Raise Money